The Sticky Success Story of Post-it Notes: How a Failed Experiment Became a Global Phenomenon

 A Global Phenomenon

-Today, Post-it Notes are sold in over 150 countries and come in a variety of sizes, colors, and shapes.
-They’ve become a cultural icon, appearing in movies, TV shows, and even art installations.
-The brand has also expanded its product line to include specialized items like Post-it Super Sticky Notes, Post-it Flags, and Post-it Easel Pads.
+Post-it Notes today are marketed amongst others in 150-plus countries and in all kinds of sizes, colors, and shapes.
+They’ve earned their status as a cultural icon with movie appearances and appearances on TV shows and installations.
+The brand has also been diversified into specialty products such as Post-it Super Sticky Notes, Post-it Flags, and Post-it Easel Pads.

 Fun Fact: The Name Game